1995 AFC Championship Game: Aftermath

 Jim Harbaugh, who after retiring worked his way up to being an NFL head coach himself with the San Francisco 49ers, has stated that the 1995 AFC Championship Game continues to haunt him: "Coming that close to your dream of participating in the Super Bowl, and then seeing it brush by your face in an instant, and you walk off the field and you go 'there will be other days'.
 And then you realize it was the only day."
 Harbaugh would eventually reach the Super Bowl with the 49ers, only to lose Super Bowl XLVII to the Baltimore Ravens, coached by his brother John Harbaugh.

+The game itself wasn't viewable to many residents in the Pittsburgh suburb of Monroeville, Pennsylvania due to a power outage from Time Warner Cable, angering many residents.
+Time Warner, which was already in a dispute with the municipality over carriage fees, eventually traded its Monroeville systems to Comcast as part of their joint acquisition of the assets of Adelphia Communications in 2006.